cpit252-fall-24-IT2/pc-onclick/readMe.md

 - **Ollama**: Ensure Ollama is installed and configured.
 Download the required AI model:
 - visit https://ollama.com/download and download the exe for ollama
-- after setting it up run the folowing bash to download the ollama3.2 model
+- after setting it up run the following bash to download the ollama3.2 model
   ```bash
   ollama pull llama3.2
 - Python: Install Python (version 3.8 or later).